Green Lantern: Earth One: Reception

 Jesse Schedden of IGN gave the title a positive review, stating that "in a lot of ways, Green Lantern: Earth One is DC's most successful addition to the line yet.
 It shows a willingness to subvert expectations and reinvent a character who's remained very locked in one particular course for the past 14 years.
 The familiar problems remain in terms of pacing and structure, but this is clearly a story that deserves to be continued".
 He also stated that "like all of DC's Earth One graphic novels, Green Lantern: Earth One offers a streamlined, continuity-free take on the title character.
 Generally, these books haven't strayed too far from the norm.
 The biggest change in Batman: Earth One is the fact that the Dark Knight is more incompetent than his traditional counterpart, while Wonder Woman: Earth One made waves largely by resurrecting the character's Golden Age trappings and bondage subtext.
 Green Lantern: Earth One feels like the first case where the creators really tried to fundamentally rethink the character and the universe in which they operate".
+GamesRadar+'s Pierce Lydon gave a positive review to the Volume Two, but thought that it does not add anything new compared to the first volume.